intel/rohd-hcl/doc/components/multiplier.md

 The parameters of the `CompressionTreeMultiplyAccumulate` are:

-- Two input terms a and b
+- Two input product terms `a` and `b` which can be different widths
-- The accumulate input term c
+- The accumulate input term `c` which must have width as sum of the two operand widths + 1.
 - The radix used for Booth encoding (2, 4, 8, and 16 are currently supported)
-- The type of `ParallelPrefix` tree used in the final `ParallelPrefixAdder` (optional)
+- The type of `ParallelPrefix` tree used in the final `ParallelPrefixAdder` (default Kogge-Stone).
-- Whether the operands should be treated as signed (2s complement) or unsigned
+- `signed` parameter: whether the operands should be treated as signed (2s complement) or unsigned
+- An optional `selectSigned` control signal which overrides the `signed` configuration allowing for runtime control of signed or unsigned operation with the same hardware.

 Here is an example of using the `CompressionTreeMultiplyAccumulate`: